How to Write a User Agreement: Everything You Need to Know

 - Find out the date of modification to the user agreement.

 - Find out whether the user accepted any modifications.

 Base your response on the above findings.
 You can make use of web archives like the Wayback Machine if required.

 If you need help with how to write a user agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.